dna-witch/influenza-evo/README.md

 ## About the Data
 ### Viruses used in initial analysis:
 + Measles virus:
-    N = sample size where each sample is an RNA sequence = 90;
+    + N = sample size where each sample is an RNA sequence = 90
-    P = approx. number of nucleotides per ssRNA sequence = 15,894;
+    + P = approx. number of nucleotides per ssRNA sequence = 15,894
+    + only complete genome sequences used

 + Zika virus
+    + N = sample size where each sample is an RNA sequence = 458
+    + P = approx. number of nucleotides per ssRNA sequence = 10,794
+    + only complete genome sequences used

 + Influenza A/H3N2
+    + N = sample size where each sample is an RNA sequence = 2079
+    + P = approx. number of nucleotides per ssRNA sequence = 13,500
+    + only complete genome sequences used

 All viral genome data was collected from [nextstrain](http://www.nextstrain.org/ "nextstrain"), [NCBI Viral Genomes](https://www.ncbi.nlm.nih.gov/genome/viruses/), and [ViPR](https://www.viprbrc.org/brc/home.spg?decorator=vipr "Virus Pathogen Resource").